 Another reason for seasonal detoxification is to cleanse the shrotas, the microchannels that carry nutrient fluid to the cells and carry waste products away from the cells.
 If the shrotas are clogged with toxins, then the immune system is slowed down.

-Detoxification is especially important if you are prone to allergen reactions.
+Detoxification is especially important if you are prone to allergic reactions.
 In winter, for instance, people often eat more heavy foods because of the cold weather.
 If some of that food is not digested properly, it might create ama or even amavisha.
 So before you face the challenge of spring allergens, it's important to get rid of those toxins from winter.

-Otherwise, you are starting the allergen season with a slow and sluggish system, just when you need your immune system to be flexible enough to adapt to the pollens of spring.
+Otherwise, you are starting the allergen season with a slow and sluggish system, just when you need your immune system to be flexible enough to adapt to the pollen of spring.
 The same thing is true for the fall ragweed season — you want to detoxify the body before the late summer/fall allergen season begins.
 This is the most important step you can take Ayurvedically to prevent seasonal difficulties.

 Q: How would you go about detoxifying your body before allergen season begins?